spookyahell/pndjson-spec/README.md

 ### 3.1 Serialization

-Each JSON text MUST conform to the \[[RFC7159]\] standard and MUST be written to the stream followed by the newline character `\n` (0x0A).
-The newline character MAY be preceded by a carriage return `\r` (0x0D).
-The JSON texts MUST NOT contain newlines or carriage returns.
+Each JSON text MUST conform to the \[[RFC7159]\] standard and MUST be written to the stream followed by the newline character.
+The JSON texts MAY contain any amount of newlines but MAY not use more than ONE (1) newline at a time, every newline within a single JSON text is to be followed by JSON style text.

 All serialized data MUST use the UTF8 encoding.
+And the output (when saved to a file) must be saved with Byte Order Mark, namely UTF-8-BOM (`utf-8-sig` in python).

 ### 3.2 Parsing